nhood-org/nhood-engine/README.md

 ## Usage examples

 There is a couple of examples implemented as ready-to-run unit tests.
-You can it in `nhood-engine-examples` module.
+You can find those in `nhood-engine-examples` module.

 Currently, the following use-cases are covered: